McKlaud76/IssueOne/Gerbers/readme.md

-PCB production files:
+PCB production files are not available.

-NOT TESTED

-NOT FOR RESALE